jobteaser-oss/circleci-env/README.md

         --project someproject \
         get FOO

-    # set (create or update) a environment variable in a project
+Set (create or update) a environment variable in a project:
     $> circleci-env \
         --token $CIRCLECI_TOKEN \
         --vcs-type github \